-For private equity firms, the challenge is not just owning companies — it is governing AI that now processes your most sensitive deal intelligence, your portfolio companies' operational data, and your LPs' confidential information, on infrastructure you do not own or control.
+For private equity firms, the challenge is not just owning companies — it is governing AI that processes the firm's most sensitive deal intelligence, portfolio companies' operational data, and LPs' confidential information, on infrastructure the firm does not own or control.

-Your competitive advantage lives in what you see before others do.
-The proprietary deal signals, the pattern recognition built over decades, the sourcing relationships, the operational playbooks — the accumulated intelligence that differentiates your firm from every other GP competing for the same assets.
+The firm's competitive advantage lives in what it sees before others do.
+The proprietary deal signals, the pattern recognition built over decades, the sourcing relationships, the operational playbooks — the accumulated intelligence that differentiates one GP from every other competing for the same assets.

 This is not a hypothetical risk.
 It is the operational reality of how AI models are served.